OceanDataTools/openrvdas/docs/intro_to_loggers.md

 For logger workflows of non-trivial complexity, we recommend that users forgo specifying Readers, Transforms and Writers on the command line in favor of using configuration files.

-A configuration file is a JSON-like specification[^4] of components along with their parameters.
+A configuration file is a YAML or JSON (a subset of YAML) specification of components along with their parameters.
 It may be invoked using the `--config_file` argument:

 ```
-logger/listener/listen.py --config_file gyr_logger.json
+logger/listener/listen.py --config_file gyr_logger.yaml
 ```
-where gyr_logger.json consists of the JSON definition
+where gyr_logger.yaml consists of the YAML/JSON definition

 ```
 {